 Assembling heirloom tomato salad with marinated olives

-- Clean and tap dry your yellow heirloom tomato
+- Clean and tap dry your heirloom tomatoes

-- Cut it according to the lines to get wedges, add them in a big bowl
+- Cut them according to the lines to get wedges, add these in a big bowl

 - Cut the orange and get the supreme ( read the post), bring them in the bowl